Hazel-LQH1002/Hazel-LQH1002/README.md

 <h1 align="center">Hi 👋, I'm Qiaohui</h1>
 <h3 align="center">A new grad from UCL majoring in Computer Graphics, Vision and Imaging</h3>

+- 🤝 I have completed three internships and worked as a Research Assistant, specializing in Computer Vision, covering Super Resolution, Generative AI (diffusion models), 3D Reconstruction, Image Classification and so on.

 - 🔭 I’m currently working on [implmenting a shooting game with VFX](https://github.com/Hazel-LQH1002/ShootingVFX.git)

 - 🌱 I’m currently learning **VFX and Shader Programming**